ChanderG/cellwm/README.md

 ![Hand](./imgs/05_hand.gif)

+The hand can fit any number of windows (arranged in a stack), though only the top most window's name is shown on the card with a "(more)" indicator if there are more windows in the hand.
+You can only operate on the top of the stack, as you might expect.

-Today, there is a single slot in your hand.
-You can also pick up windows from anywhere into your hand if it is free.
+You can also pick up primary windows from any cell into your hand.
 This is the only way today to move windows between cells.

 ## Installation